zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.callback.rst

 There are two ways to inform the validator of additional options: pass them in the constructor, or pass them to the ``setOptions()`` method.

-To pass them to the constructor, you would need to pass an array containing two keys, "callback" and "options":
+To pass them to the constructor, you would need to pass an array containing two keys, "callback" and "callbackOptions":

 .. code-block:: php
    :linenos:

    $valid = new Zend\Validator\Callback(array(
        'callback'        => array('MyClass', 'myMethod'),
-       'options'  => $option,
+       'callbackOptions' => $options,
    ));

    if ($valid->isValid($input)) {